n8n-io/n8n-docs/docs/hosting/server-setups/google-cloud.md

 This guide uses the Google Kubernetes Engine (GKE) as the hosting option.
 Using Kubernetes requires some additional complexity and configuration, but is the best method for scaling n8n as demand changes.

-Most of the steps in this guide use the Google Cloud UI, but you can also use the [gcloud command line tool](https://cloud.google.com/sdk/gcloud/) instead to undertake all the steps.
+Most of the steps in this guide use the Google Cloud UI, but you can also use the [gcloud command line tool](https://cloud.google.com/sdk/gcloud/){:target="_blank" .external-link} instead to undertake all the steps.

 ## Create project

 GCP encourages you to create projects to logically organize resources and configuration.
 Create a new project for your n8n deployment by clicking the project dropdown menu and then the _NEW PROJECT_ button.
 Then select the newly created project and as you follow other steps in this guide, make sure you have the correct project selected.

 ## Enable the Kubernetes Engine API

 GKE isn't enabled by default, search for "Kubernetes" in the top search bar and select "Kubernetes Engine" from the results.

-Enable the Kubernetes Engine API by clicking the __Enable__ button.
+Enable the Kubernetes Engine API by clicking the **Enable** button.

 ## Create a cluster

 From the GKE service page, click the **Clusters** menu item and then the **CREATE** button.
 Make sure you select the "Standard" cluster option, n8n doesn't work with an "Autopilot" cluster.

 ## Login to instance

 The remainder of the steps in this guide require you to login to the instance via an SSH connection.
 You can find the connection details for a cluster instance by opening its details page and then the **CONNECT** button.
 The resulting code snippet shows a connection string for the gcloud CLI tool.
 Paste and run that code snippet into a terminal to change your local Kubernetes settings to use the new gcloud cluster.

 ## Setup DNS